Join us as a 999 response officer

 What is life like as a response officer?

-You’ll be earning from day 1 of your training as a 999 response officer, with a salary of £29,907 plus a generous shift allowance.
+You’ll start earning from day one of your training as a 999 response officer, with a salary of £31,164 plus a generous shift allowance.
 In response, you’ll be working dayshifts, late shifts and nightshifts, across weekdays, weekends and bank holidays.
-Many of our response officers rate our current shift pattern of working 4 days, then off for 4 days as it gives them a chance to rest and catch up on home and family life.
+Many of our response officers appreciate the current shift pattern of working four days on, followed by four days off, as it allows time to rest and catch up on home and family life.

 You get your shift pattern once you join your team, this means you will generally be able to plan far in advance.
-However, policing is unpredictable and sometimes you need to work overtime, change your shift pattern or move to a different team.
+However, policing is unpredictable, and you may occasionally need to work overtime, adjust your shift pattern, or move to a different team.

 What are my long-term career options?

-Response officers have many options available, from operational policing with our Mounted, Roads Policing or Firearms Units to specialising in public order and much more.
+Response officers have many career options, from operational policing with our Mounted, Roads Policing or Firearms Units to specialising in public order and much more.

-You’ll have the option to progress through the ranks, from a first line leader to a member of the senior leadership team.
+You’ll have the opportunity to progress through the ranks, from a first-line leader to a member of the senior leadership team.

 Next steps